You can too! How the EU supports women entrepreneurs in Ukraine

 Whom can I ask for help?

 If you already have a business and are looking to develop it, check out the wide range of training and funding opportunities available under EU4Business in Ukraine.
 The website includes comprehensive details of loan and grant opportunities and business development services.
-It also includes a COVID-19 information support centre, outlining EU support measures to help small businesses in Ukraine to withstand the crisis.

 Find out if there is Business Support Centre near you, and what training and advisory services are available by visiting the network’s website www.bisc.org.ua for more information, including a full list of business support centres and their contacts.